h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 - New COVID Cases: 4-Weeks Projection (county-level)

 After a [simulation-based projection](./terms.md#simulation-based-projection) is generated, hospitals can introduce certain overrides based on expectations about the future to play out different scenarios and generate an alternative [simulation-based projection](./terms.md#simulation-based-projection).
-The data overrides that enable hospitals to modify future averages are referred to as **expert future estimates** overrides.
+The data overrides that enable hospitals to modify future averages are referred to as **future expert estimate** overrides.
 To learn more, see [Adjust simulation to reflect best- and worst-case alternatives](#adjust-simulation-to-reflect-best-and-worst-case-alternatives).

 !!! note

-    - To learn more about the charts and how to interpret them, see [Charts](charts.md).
+    - To learn more about the charts and their interpretation, see [Charts](charts.md).

 ## Adjust simulation to reflect best- and worst-case alternatives